jinantonic/RW-Lab-1/problem-3/README.md

 </br></br>
 ![Sketch](/images/wave.png)

-Hope this brings you joy because I had so much fun developing it.
+Hope this brings you a bit of smile because I had so much fun developing it.